 The cars recalled include 2008 through 2010 Chevrolet Cobalts, Pontiac Solstices and G5s, Saturn Skys and Ions, the Los Angeles Times reports.
-Chevrolet HHRs manufactured from 2008 through 2011 also were recalled.
+The Chevrolet HHR manufactured from 2008 through 2011 also was recalled.

 GM spokesman Jim Cain said that the ignition switches in the new list of cars are fine, but the auto manufacturer is worried that many might have been repaired with a faulty switch, which is responsible for about 12 deaths.

 Reuters notes that the recall now covers 2,591,665 cars.
 The initial recall was issued in February and was for the same cars from model years 2003 through 2007.

 Though no deaths have been linked to the newer models just added to the recall, GM CEO Mary Barra said, “we are taking no chances with safety.”